Hydrospheredata/hydro-serving/docs/src/main/tut/tutorials/python.md

 ### Define dependencies

 By default the container where this model will be running does not have any scientific package pre-installed.
-You have to provide a `requirements.txt` file with the dependencies to let ML Lambda know which Python packages to install during model building.
+You have to provide a `requirements.txt` file with the dependencies to let Serving know which Python packages to install during model building.
 We've used a Tensorflow and Numpy packages in this example:

 ```
 tensorflow==1.12.0